krzysiekpiasecki/Predicate/README.md

 ### What is a predicate?

-A predicate is commonly understood to be a Boolean-valued function P: X→ {true, false}, called the predicate on X. The result of the predicate may be true or false depending on the values of its variables.
+A predicate is commonly understood to be a Boolean-valued function P: X→ {true, false}, called the predicate on X. The result of the predicate may be true or false depending on the values of its arguments.

 <br>